azavea/franklin/deployment/aws-copilot/README.md

 # Use AWS Copilot CLI for Deployment

 Deployment using [AWS Copilot CLI](https://aws.github.io/copilot-cli/) is a quick and straightforward way to deploy Franklin API attached by an RDS instance of the PostgreSQL DB to your AWS infrastructure.
+This document provides you with two possible options that would help you achieve this goal - one through a `deploy` script, another through a series of step-by-step instructions.

-This document shows you steps of how to use this CLI to deploy your own Franklin APIs as a load-balanced web service, with some suggested configurations added in addition to the default settings.
+Both options use this CLI to deploy your own Franklin APIs as a load-balanced web service, with some suggested configurations added in addition to the default settings.
 In the end, it will provision an Application Load Balancer, security groups, an ECS service on Fargate to run `api` service, and attach a provisioned PostgreSQL RDS instance.
 It will add a CDN in front of the tile request endpoints as well.

 ## Prerequisites
 - [AWS Copilot CLI](https://aws.github.io/copilot-cli/docs/overview/)